Unity-Technologies/com.unity.multiplayer.docs/docs/advanced-topics/networkobject-parenting.md

 Transform m_CachedParent; // who (Transform) was our previously assigned parent?
 ```

-We also add another new virtual method into `NetworkBehaviour`:
+A new virtual methodWe has been added ainto `NetworkBehaviour`:

 ```cs
 /// <summary>